ZOandasan/Oandasan_Games_Review/README.md

 <ul>
     <li>As a Signed-In-User, I want to be able to add in reactions to other Users reviews.</li>
     <li>As a User, I want there to be a chat filter, that filters out profanity.</li>
-    <li>As a User, I want to see the all games list ordered by title when I hit the sort by title.</li>
-    <li>As a User, I want to see the all games list ordered by release year when I hit the sort by year.</li>
-    <li>As a User, I want to see the all games list ordered by number of reviews when I hit the sort by reviews.</li>
-    <li>As a User, I want to see the all games list ordered by average review score when I hit the sort by average score.</li>
+    <li>As a User, I want to be able to reverse the sort functions</li>
 </ul>

 ### ERD: